Dick Gregory: 1967–1969: Political career

+In Horace Ové's short film Baldwin's Nigger (1969), documenting a February 1968 lecture by James Baldwin delivered in London at the West Indian Students' Centre, followed by a question-and-answer session with the audience, Gregory features alongside Baldwin discussing Black experience and identity in Britain and the US.

-Post-standup career
+1970–2013: Post-standup career

-Gregory was number 82 on Comedy Central's list of the 100 Greatest Stand-ups of all time and had his own star on the St. Louis Walk of Fame.

 He was a co-host with radio personality Cathy Hughes, and was a frequent morning guest, on WOL 1450 AM talk radio's The Power, the flagship station of Hughes' Radio One.
 He also appeared regularly on the nationally syndicated Imus in the Morning program.

 Gregory appeared as "Mr. Sun" on the television show Wonder Showzen (the third episode, entitled "Ocean", aired in 2005).
 As Chauncey, a puppet character, imbibes a hallucinogenic substance, Mr. Sun warns: "Don't get hooked on imagination, Chauncey.
 It can lead to terrible, horrible things."
 Gregory also provided guest commentary on the Wonder Showzen Season One DVD.
 Large segments of his commentary were intentionally bleeped out, including the names of several dairy companies, as he made potentially defamatory remarks concerning ill effects that the consumption of cow milk has on human beings.
 Gregory attended and spoke at the funeral of James Brown on December 30, 2006, in Augusta, Georgia.

-Gregory was an occasional guest on the Mark Thompson's Make It Plain Sirius Channel 146 Radio Show from 3pm to 6pm PST.
+Gregory was an occasional guest on the Mark Thompson's Make It Plain Sirius Channel 146 Radio Show from 3 pm to 6 pm PST.
 Gregory appeared on The Alex Jones Show on September 14, 2010, March 19, 2012, and April 1, 2014.

 Gregory gave the keynote address for Black History Month at Bryn Mawr College on February 28, 2013.

 His take-away message to the students was to never accept injustice.

 Towards the end of his life, he was featured in a Fantagraphics book by Pat Thomas entitled Listen, Whitey: The Sights and Sounds of Black Power 1965–1975, which uses the political recordings of the Civil Rights era to highlight sociopolitical meanings throughout the movement.
 Gregory is known for comedic performances that not only made people laugh, but mocked the establishment.
 According to Thomas, Gregory's monologues reflect a time when entertainment needed to be political to be relevant, which is why he included his standup in the collection.
 Gregory is featured along with the likes of Malcolm X, Huey P. Newton, Jesse Jackson, Martin Luther King Jr., Langston Hughes and Bill Cosby.